pmean/build-website/text/07/PediatricResearch.md

 -   be able to identify the unique statistical challenges associated with pediatric research.

-**Teaching strategies:** Â Didactic lectures and small group exercises.
+**Teaching strategies:**  Didactic lectures and small group exercises.